okeeffed/cheat-sheets/Machine-Learning/ML-Random-Forest-Regression.md

 3. Choose the number Ntree of trees you want to build and repeat steps 1 and 2.
 4. For a new data point, make each one of your Ntree trees predict the value of `Y` for the data point in question, and assign the new data point the average across all the predicted `Y` values.

+Doing this allows you to improve the accuracy of your prediction.